 You need to know your bottom line too.
 What is your bottom line salary requirement?
 What is your bottom line hourly requirement?
 Do you only work hourly?
 What benefits can you not live without?
 Is it a unionized shop?
 If not, why not?

 I hope these questions help you in your quest for your next position.
 Whether you’re happy with where you’re at or whether you’re itching for new challenges, I’m sure that you will do well no matter where you land.
 Just remember you’ve got to see what you’re getting into before you say yes!

-Mazarine Treyz has connected nonprofit jobseekers and employers for over five years.
-She has:
+I have connected nonprofit/government jobseekers and employers for over five years.
+I have:

 What will you learn in this course?